parrt/cs601/lectures/db.md

 Unlike inner joins, outer joins yield tables with records even when columns of those records don't match up or have `NULL` values.
 There are three kinds of outer joins: left, right, and full (or just "outer join").
 SQLite can only do `left outer join` but let's define them all.
 From http://www.w3schools.com/sql/sql_join.asp (images by parrt):

-* `LEFT JOIN`: Return all rows from the left table, and the matched rows from the right table
+* `LEFT JOIN`: Return all rows from the left table, and the matched rows from the right table<br>
 ![left join](figures/left-join.png)
 * `RIGHT JOIN`: Return all rows from the right table, and the matched rows from the left table<br>
 ![right join](figures/right-join.png)